-Instructional Fee: (non-refundable after June 30):
+Instructional Fee: (partial refund may be given before June 30):

 This fee includes all book rentals, workbooks, art supplies, PTO dues, weekly newspapers, school supplies, and a Taste of the Town t-shirt for students.
 This fee also covers most field trips.
 Aftercare, athletic programs, or other after school activities are not covered by this fee.